Lucid's Philosophy on Acoustic Musical Recordings

 realistic 'spread' of sound from speaker to speaker that provides a virtual sonic

 soundstage 'image' of the live recording.
-This is the Purist / KISS

 - If necessary, consider the use of additional microphones to pick